norse-blue/php-parentity/README.md

 # Parentity

-Parentity is a package that allows the use of MTI entities in Laravel 5.7+ using Eloquent models.
+Parentity is a package that allows the use of MTI (Multi-Table Inheritance) entities in Laravel 5.7+ using Eloquent models.

 ## Installation